 3. Send Cards to a Nursing Home

-Have your kids write cards to people in nursing homes to tell them someone is thinking of them.
-Let your little ones decorate the cards, include their own artwork or stickers or whatever they think will bring someone else joy.
+The elderly in nursing homes have had quite a few tough years, and might love to know someone is thinking about them.
+Let your little ones write and decorate cards for those in nursing homes, include their own artwork or stickers or whatever they think will bring someone else joy.

 4. Buy Gifts for Another Family

-5. Make Care Kits for People Who Are Homeless
+5. Make Care Kits for People Without Homes

 In many places, it’s getting very cold.
 And there are still many people without homes who need basic necessities.
 Having care kits in your car to safely hand out to someone you see in need can make a big difference in their day.
 Pick up things like toothbrushes, toothpaste, gloves, hats, socks, tissues, and lip balm to stick into a freezer bag or drawstring bag to hand out as needed.
 Include a holiday card with a kind message.